 2. Redirect your efforts

-The massive, multi-trillion dollar inflows into index funds and passively managed funds, and outflows from actively managed funds reflect this reality.
+The massive, multi-trillion dollar inflows into index funds and passively managed funds, and outflows from actively managed funds reflect this.

-Investors – it seems – are starting to understand what they don’t know.
+Investors are starting to understand what they don’t know.

 3. Learn how to achieve superior returns

 Here’s the secret Wall Street really doesn’t want you to know.

 When you stop engaging in useless predictions and other discredited activities such as market timing, and simply capture the immensely powerful market returns (which are yours for the taking), you achieve superior returns.

 Financial journalist Larry Swedroe noted that, when you invest in index funds, you’re also virtually certain to outperform the vast majority of active investors trying to beat the market.